-Given that cash penalties also have to be considered in light of prevailing interest rates, and so should ideally be dynamic (such as the TMPG Fails Charge), ICMA would further recommend that the penalty rate for bonds be reviewed regularly, at least on an annualized basis, or following significant changes in euro or other key interest rates.
+Given that cash penalties also have to be considered in light of prevailing interest rates, 10 and so should ideally be dynamic (such as the TMPG Fails Charge), ICMA would further recommend that the penalty rate for bonds be reviewed regularly, at least on an annualized basis, or following significant changes in euro or other key interest rates.
+As interest rates move higher, the impact of a fixed penalty rate becomes increasingly punitive, so will need to be adjusted lower in order to maintain the same effect.
+If short-term interest rates are sufficiently high, 11 the cash penalty mechanism could be suspended altogether.

-Furthermore, ICMA maintains that an appropriately calibrated penalty mechanism will negate the need for a mandatory buy-in regime.
+Furthermore, ICMA argues that an appropriately calibrated penalty mechanism will negate the need for a mandatory buy-in regime.